 - Choose an honest and trustworthy person.
-Your attorney can be authorized to make important decisions on your behalf, and may be allowed to handle your financial matters.
-It’s absolutely vital that you choose a person who won’t take advantage of you.
+Your attorney can be authorized to make important decisions on your behalf and may be allowed to handle your financial matters.
+It’s vital that you choose a person who won’t take advantage of you.

 - Integrity is more important than know-how.
-Appointing people who will act in your best interests is often more important than choosing someone based on how much they know about what they have power of attorney over.
+Appointing people who will act in your best interest is more important than choosing someone based on how much they know.

 What are the types of power of attorney?

-How does it work with more than one agent?
+How does a POA work with more than one agent?

 When two or more people are appointed agents for the same matters, they must make decisions according to your specifications.
 The two main options are: